Legal Matters Montreal Urban Life Cultural Facts Upcoming Kits

 At the beginning of the 20th century, the area was still a small community gathered around an institutional centre.
 Today it's a dynamic multi-ethnic borough and the largest in Montreal.

-Unlike other Montreal districts and boroughs, the Saint-Laurent district grew in the middle of the island of Montreal instead of near the water.
-The Rivière des Prairies called the Back River in English and its channel the St-Lawrence River are somewhat far away.
+Unlike other Montreal districts and boroughs, the Saint-Laurent district grew in the middle of the island instead of near the water.
+The Rivière-des-Prairies also called the Back River and its channel the St-Lawrence River are somewhat far far away.

 As early as the end of the 19th century, the Saint-Laurent district started its urbanization.